-Prague is home to a number of famous cultural attractions and much of the city is very beautiful.
+Prague is home to many famous cultural attractions, and much of the city is very beautiful.
 One of the best ways to see it is by simply taking a walk along cobblestone streets while observing the fantastic architecture, churches and buildings that will line any route.
 In fact, there are over 866 hectares of land listed on the UNESCO World Culture and Natural Heritage Register.
-The history of the city actually goes back thousands of years and was first established around 200 BC by the Celts.
+The city’s history actually went back thousands of years and was first established around 200 BC by the Celts.
 As a result, visitors can take in sites ranging from the time of the Holy Roman Empire to the Communist party.

 One of the reasons that Prague is so popular is that there is so much to do in the city.
 From clubs to concerts there is something for everyone.
 The city is also home to numerous gardens and castles that visitors can tour.
 There are also hundreds of pubs and cafes to take advantage of as well.
 In addition, Prague is almost unspoiled since tourists really did not begin visiting the city until 1989.
 There are also plenty of romantic walks couples can take along the cobblestones in the old part of the city.
 In short, there is plenty to do both in daylight and after the sun sets to keep you busy all day long.

 Please stay as long as you would like.
 It is recommended, however, to spend at least three days in the city.
-That way you won’t be rushed in seeing all the great sites and you will have time to also stop and take in the atmosphere of the city.
+That way you won’t be rushed in seeing all the great sites, and you will have time also to stop and take in the city’s atmosphere.

-The city itself is very compact and also boasts an effective transportation system that makes it easy to get from one tourist spot to another no matter the season or the weather.
+The city itself is very compact and boasts an effective transportation system that makes it easy to get from one tourist spot to another, regardless of the season or the weather.
 Prague can be very cold during the winter months and hot in the summer, so the best times to visit are in the fall and spring.
 Prague is also a mixture of both the new and the old and has a wonderful collection of exquisite architecture, sites, shopping and food.
 There is something for everyone in this bustling city.
 In fact, many are so taken with Prague that 30% return for a second visit.

 Costs in Prague